 The Manchester United manager, Sir Alex Ferguson, has revealed that he is planning to retire in the next few years.
-When people like Ferguson announce his retirement, that means there will be more spaces open potentially for people who have attended sports management classes via Guide to Online Schools.

 The Scott has been at the helm of the club since 1986 and the rumours of him finally giving up the post have been circling around for the past few years, but he has always maintained that he was not yet ready to hang up his coaching boots.